Get insider access

 65" 75" 85" 98"

 The TCL QM8/QM850G QLED and Hisense U7K are closely matched TVs, each with their strengths, although the TCL is just a bit better overall.
 The TCL is a performance standout: it gets much brighter than the Hisense and has better color volume, so bright highlights and colors look very impressive.
-The TCL also has deeper contrast than the Hisense, helped by a very good local dimming solution.
+The TCL also has deeper contrast than the Hisense, which is helped by a very good local dimming solution.
 However, the Hisense is much more color-accurate than the TCL pre-calibration and has slightly better upscaling capabilities.
 The Hisense also has a more functional VRR feature, as the TCL's response time fluctuates heavily as its refresh rate goes up and down.

 Samsung Q60D [Q60, Q60DD] QLED